dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 -----------------------------------------------------------------
 ### Errata

+  - Going from "Power Down" to "RX": table 16 on page 24: a safe value seems to be 5ms.
+I'm not sure how we calculated 2ms (which does *appear* to work).

   - `nrf_init`: so the test pass always set `NRF_RX_ADDR_P0` to 0.
     This is a bit weird, but that's the way the tests are (sorry).